dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 ## 📑 Table of Contents

-- What is a literature review?
-- How to start a literature review?
-- What to Ask When Reading Research Papers
-- Why a Literature Review Matters
-- Key Guidelines for Writing an Effective Literature Review
-- Reviewer Comments
 # What is the research Gap?

 - We define a research gap as a topic or area for which missing or inadequate information limits the ability of reviewers to reach a conclusion for a given question.